 Increasing one’s skill is only possible if you know where to start, where you’re headed and how to handle bumps along the road.
 This is Antoinette’s specialty and no student has crossed Antoinette who hasn’t improved.
 Her goal is to train her students to be able to play anything they want, on their own, whether it is written, heard or imagined.

 Beginners must learn the basics well, and correctly the first time.
 Even more importantly, in our opinion, students must be having fun.
 It is our goal to keep lessons and learning fun while also strengthening core skills and increasing repertoire.
-We borrow the best from various sources as well as make our own material.
+We borrow the best pieces of pedagogy from various sources as well as create our own material for beginners.
 We are not locked down into one dogmatic school of training.
 Everyone is different, physically and mentally.
 Thus, learning violin cannot be a one-size-fits-all approach.

 In 2018, the special prescription used in private lessons for ultimate efficiency was re-formatted and is now being delivered to absolute beginners in group classes, starting them off on the right foot from the very beginning.
 NYC Violin Studio draws in many adult learners who have no time to waste learning bad technique from great players who aren’t great teachers, or one-track-minded violinists who only know the system their teacher used with them.

-Our goal is to empower our students to be able to play anything they want, whether from sheet music, heard out loud, or heard in their own heads.
+Our goal is to empower students to be able to play anything they want, whether from sheet music, heard, or imagined.
 We do this every day and are proud of all those we have helped so far.
-We look forward to starting new violinists out on the right foot with a real understanding of music and the ability to fill their role in it as they see fit.
+We look forward to starting new violinists out on the right foot with a real understanding of music so they can play anything they set out to learn and perform.

 Here are some YouTube videos of performances from Antoinette Ady: